Zettlr/zettlr-docs/docs/en/guides/languagetool-local.md

 	Setting up LanguageTool following this guide will install another app called "Eloquent," which is an Open Source application that happens to ship with a LanguageTool server.
 You can view and inspect its source code [on GitHub](https://github.com/sonnyp/Eloquent).
 As soon as you start the app, this will also start a LanguageTool server.

     **If you prefer to only install LanguageTool itself, please follow the Docker instructions below**.

-!!! note

-	Installing via Flatpak will not start LanguageTool automatically when you start your computer.
-You will have to always start "Eloquent" to have LanguageTool available.

 In case you run Linux and have Flatpak available, you can install LanguageTool via Flatpak.
 There is a Flatpak available that installs the app “Eloquent” which includes a LanguageTool server that you can point Zettlr to.